-- An electron placed at point b will move toward the positive plate since it was released at its highest potential energy point. - It will gain kinetic energy as it moves toward left, decreasing its potential energy. - The electron, however, moves from a point b at a lower potential to point a with at a higher potential. $\Delta V = V_a V_b > 0$ . - This is because the potential is generated by other charges.
+- An electron placed at point b will move toward the positive plate since it was released at its highest potential energy point. - It will gain kinetic energy as it moves toward left, decreasing its potential energy. - The electron, however, moves from the point b at a lower potential to point a at a higher potential. $\Delta V = V_a V_b > 0$. - This is because the potential is generated by the charges on the plates not by the electron.